santolucito/santolucito.github.io/ggu/cs102/index.md

 The new animals will be added to an array of animal in the zoo.
 You will need to write a function that will print the sound of all the animals.

+Upload your code to Github, and submit a link on the lms.
+The link should look as follows: github.com/username/repository_name

 ```
 //In Main.java
 public static void main(String[] args){